top of page

 Advanced In-Person Classes

 In-person students will receive all of the above.
-In addition, in-person classes focus on socializing with other musicians, learning to play a tune at different speeds, from moderate to fast, as well as learning to play comfortably in small to large group setting.
+In addition, in-person classes focus on socializing with other musicians, learning to play a tune at different speeds, from moderate to fast, as well as learning to play comfortably in small to large group settings.

 Time